rohit-rmethwani/api-list/xd/ready/info.md

  - Footer Component
  - Textfield Component
  - Button
- - Radio Button
+ - Toggle Button

 #### Coming Soon!
  - Sidebar
  - Popup and many more.
 ## How to install?
-Ready would be soon available on the XD Plugin store.You can also download it [here](https://github.com/rohitmethwani/api-list/tree/master/ui-components)!
+Ready would be soon available on the XD Plugin store.You can also download it [here](https://github.com/rohitmethwani/api-list/blob/master/xd/ready/ready-components.xdx)!

 ## How To use?
 Open the Canvas: